 For most of us who aren’t billionaires, it’s always baffling that such wealthy people *cough Jeff Bezos* can sit atop giant sums of money without donating a decent chunk of it to help improve the world.

 But then there’s Chuck Feeney.

-If you’re aren’t familiar with Feeney, he’s an Irish American who made billions from a duty-free shopping empire.
+If you aren’t familiar with Feeney, he’s an Irish American who made billions from a duty-free shopping empire.
 He’s not your typical billionaire.
-In fact, he lived a remarkably frugal lifestyle, not owning a car or home, and only one pair of shoes.
+He’s had a remarkably frugal lifestyle, not owning a car or home, and only one pair of shoes.
 He was also known for flying only in economy class, even when members of his family and colleagues would travel in business class on the same plane.

 Around 38 years ago, Feeney made it his life goal to give away all of his $8 billion fortune while he’s still alive.
 Fast forward to today, and Feeney has achieved his goal at the age of 89.
 The Atlantic Philanthropies, the foundation he secretly set up in 1982 and transferred almost all of his wealth to, has finally run out of money.